AuDojo/AuDojo/.github/ISSUE_TEMPLATE/bug-report.md

         - Safari
         - Microsoft Edge
         - Opera
-    validations:
-      required: false

   - type: dropdown
     id: os
     attributes:
-      label: "OS"
+      label: "💻 OS"
-      description: What is the impacted environment ?
+      description: "What is the impacted environment?"
       multiple: true
       options:
         - Windows
         - Linux
         - Mac
-    validations:
-      required: false

   - type: textarea
+    id: anything_else
     attributes:
-    label: Anything else?
+      label: "📎 Anything else?"
       description: |
         Links?
 References?
 Anything that will give us more context about the issue you are encountering!

         Tip: You can attach images or log files by clicking this area to highlight it and then dragging files in.
     validations:
       required: false
 ---